 Applications submitted in response to this solicitation should emphasize resources, gaps and opportunities, as well as commitment among key stakeholders to addressing these issues.

 The GAINS Center is also soliciting applications from communities that are interested in “traditional” SIM Workshops that focus more broadly on identifying and responding to the needs of adults with mental and substance use disorders who are involved or at risk for involvement in the criminal justice system.

-SAMHSA’s GAINS Center will provide the SIM Workshops free of charge in selected communities between March and August 2020.
+SAMHSA’s GAINS Center will provide the SIM Workshops free of charge to selected applicants between January and July 2021.
 There are no fees for registration, tuition, or materials associated with these workshops.
-The GAINS Center will cover all the costs related to pre and post-workshop planning and coordination, facilitator time and travel, data collection and analysis, and report development.
+The GAINS Center will cover all costs associated with pre- and post-workshop planning and coordination, facilitator time, data collection and analysis, and report development.

-To apply for a SIM Workshop, please download the solicitation that is most appropriate for your community and submit a completed application form no later than December 20, 2019.
+To apply for a SIM workshop, please download the solicitation that is most appropriate for your jurisdiction and submit a completed application form no later than November 13, 2020.